Ayutthaya Kingdom: Fall of Ayutthaya

 The weakened Burmese Toungoo dynasty was overthrown by the Mons of Restored Hanthawaddy Kingdom in 1752.
-Aung Zeiya, a local Burmese leader, arose against the Mons and reconquered Upper Burma, proclaiming himself King Alaungpaya and establishing militaristic regime of the new Konbaung dynasty.
-Alaungpaya proceeded to conquer the Mons of Lower Burma in 1757, unifying Burma under his rule.
-Next year, in 1758, the Mons rebelled in Lower Burma against Alaungpaya but were quelled and took refuge in Siamese-held Tenasserim Coast.
-Alaungpaya demanded that Siam repatriate the Mon rebels but Ayutthaya was not cooperative.
-The Burmese king was then convinced that Siam supported the Mon rebels.
-Alaungpaya also sought to expand his powers and glory in accordance with Chakravartin ideology of universal ruler.
-Alaungpaya marched his war-hardened Burmese armies to attack Ayutthaya in mid-1759 conquering Tenasserim, coming through the Singkhon Pass and attacking on the way to northwestern outskirts of Ayutthaya city itself in early 1760.
-Ayutthaya was not prepared for war.
-Long absence of external threats and economic prosperity in the mid-eighteenth century rendered traditional conscription system useless and ineffective.
-Manpower shortage undermined Siamese defense system.
-Panicked Ayutthayan people beseeched the more-capable temple king Uthumphon to leave monkhood to lead the defenses.
-Fortunately, the treacherous wet rainy season arrived, obliging the Burmese to retreat.
-Alaungpaya himself was either ill and injured from cannon explosion, died on his way back to Burma in 1760.
-Ayutthaya was thus saved from Burmese conquest for one last time.
+Aung Zeiya, a local Burmese leader, rebelled against the Mons, reconquered Upper Burma, proclaimed himself King Alaungpaya, and established the militaristic Konbaung dynasty.
+He conquered the Mons of Lower Burma in 1757, unifying Burma under his rule.
+In 1758, the Mons rebelled in Lower Burma against Alaungpaya but were defeated and took refuge in Siamese-held Tenasserim Coast.
+Alaungpaya demanded their repatriation, but Ayutthaya refused.
+Convinced that Siam supported the rebels, Alaungpaya also sought to expand his power and prestige in accordance with the Chakravartin ideology of universal rule.

+In mid-1759, Alaungpaya marched his battle-hardened armies against Ayutthaya, conquering Tenasserim through the Singkhon Pass and reaching the northwestern outskirts of Ayutthaya city in early 1760.
+Ayutthaya was unprepared for war.
+Prolonged peace and economic prosperity had weakened the traditional conscription system, causing a shortage of manpower that undermined Siamese defenses.
+Panicked Ayutthayans urged the more capable temple king Uthumphon to leave the monkhood and lead the defense.
+Fortunately, the rainy season forced the Burmese to retreat.
+Alaungpaya himself was either ill or injured by a cannon explosion and died on his return to Burma in 1760.
+Ayutthaya was thus spared Burmese conquest for the last time.

-After the Burmese retreat, Siam did little to improve or reform its own military in preparation against Burmese invasions.
-Ekkathat pressured Uthumphon to return to monkhood permanently in mid-1760 and resumed powers.
-Prince Thepphiphit, who had been exiled to Ceylon previously in 1758, became involved in local rebellion and was repatriated to Siam in 1762, upsetting Ekkathat.
-The new Burmese king Hsinbyushin, who had partaken in the 1759–1760 invasion of Siam, was determined to accomplish the unfinished campaign of his father Alaungpaya to conquer Ayutthaya.
-Burma conquest of Lanna (modern Northern Thailand) in 1763 and Laos in 1765 allowed Burmese access to vast manpower.
-Hsinbyushin ordered the grand invasion of Ayutthaya through two routes; the Tavoy-Tenasserim route with 20,000 Burmese-Mon men under Maha Nawrahta and the Lanna route under Nemyo Thihapate with 20,000 Burmese-Lanna men.
-These two routes were to converge on Ayutthaya.
-In early 1765, the Burmese Tavoy regiment conquered Western Siam.
-In mid-1765, Nemyo Thihapate marched his Burmese-Lanna regiment to attack and conquer Northern Siam.
-Suppression of peripheral governors in response to internal rebellions meant that little could be provided for frontline defences.
-Siamese peripheral cities fell to Burmese invaders one-by-one.
-Maha Nawrahta marched his main column from Tavoy to attack Ayutthaya in November 1765.
-William Powney, a British merchant who happened to be trading in Ayutthaya, led British-Siamese forces to attack the Burmese in the Battle of Nonthaburi in December 1765 but was defeated.
+After the Burmese retreat, Siam did little to reform its military against further invasions.
+Ekkathat pressured Uthumphon to return permanently to the monkhood in mid-1760 and resumed power.
+Prince Thepphiphit, exiled to Ceylon in 1758, became involved in a local rebellion and was repatriated to Siam in 1762, angering Ekkathat.
+The new Burmese king Hsinbyushin, who had participated in the 1759–1760 invasion, sought to complete his father Alaungpaya's unfinished conquest of Ayutthaya.
+Burma's conquest of Lanna (modern Northern Thailand) in 1763 and Laos in 1765 gave it access to substantial manpower.
+Hsinbyushin ordered a two-pronged invasion through the Tavoy-Tenasserim route, with 20,000 Burmese-Mon troops under Maha Nawrahta, and the Lanna route, with 20,000 Burmese-Lanna troops under Nemyo Thihapate.
+The armies were to converge on Ayutthaya.
+In early 1765, the Tavoy army conquered Western Siam, while Nemyo Thihapate invaded Northern Siam later that year.
+Internal rebellions and the suppression of peripheral governors left little support for the frontier defenses, and Siamese cities fell one by one.
+Maha Nawrahta then marched from Tavoy toward Ayutthaya in November 1765.
+William Powney, a British merchant trading in Ayutthaya, led British-Siamese forces against the Burmese at the Battle of Nonthaburi in December 1765 but was defeated.